-Tel: +1 212 455 2846/+1 212 455 3133 Fax: +1 212 455 2502/+1 212 455 2502 www.stblaw.com or radiological attacks.
-Because policies have long included nuclear exclusions, insurers are not required to offer coverage for these type of attacks.
-On the other hand, the Department of Treasury recently clarified that stand-alone cyber liability policies covering acts of cyber terrorism are also back-stopped by and must comply with the TRIA.
+While the TRIA has increased the availability of coverage, there are significant uncertainties and limitations as to its scope.
+For example, the TRIA does not address coverage for nuclear, chemical, biological or radiological attacks.
+Because policies have long included nuclear exclusions, insurers are not required to offer coverage for these types of attacks.
+On the other hand, the Department of Treasury recently clarified that stand-alone cyber liability policies covering acts of cyber terrorism are also backstopped by and must comply with the TRIA.
 Additionally, the TRIA only applies to losses that occur on US soil, or to US flagged vessels, carriers or US missions, and does not address the lack of available coverage for terrorism-related risks that result in losses outside the United States.
 Furthermore, as mentioned above, the TRIA only covers loss resulting from terrorism certified by the Treasury Secretary.
-'Other acts' or 'non-certified' acts of terrorism are generally excluded.
-However, due to the infrequency of certification, some insures have begun to offer endorsements covering losses resulting from non-certified terrorism.
+Other acts or 'non-certified' acts of terrorism are generally excluded.
+However, owing to the infrequency of certification, some insurers have begun to offer endorsements covering losses resulting from non-certified terrorism.